wilbarnes/substrate-lending-parachain/README.md

 In its current state, the runtime is light, only inheriting the balances module and the currency trait.
 Functionality is limited in the sense that one T::AccountId maps to one loan/deposit.

+*TODO*: Implement treasury runtime, allowing a pot to be set that multiple liquidity providers can interact with (allow folks to pool currency).

 A user cannot:
 - supply currency and then in another transaction supply more
 - supply currency and then borrow currency, and vice versa